w3c/wai-dynamic-planning/source/implement/enhance_policies.html.erb.md

 The following are some examples of where incorporating accessibility can bring broad benefits.

-* Recruitment policies

-  Change general recruitment briefs or policies to ensure that accessibility is an required skill for new recruits.
-The required knowledge will vary depending on the role, for example developers will need skill in creating accessible code, project managers will need knowledge of integrating accessibility into project plans.
+* Recruitment policies - include relevant accessibility skills in general recruitment briefs and policies, to support the recruitment of staff expertise.
+* Staff training - provide accessibility training as part of staff and career development plans, to support the development of staff expertise.

-* Document publication process

-  Incorporate accessibility checks as part of your web content publishing workflow.
-This ensures that good practice is maintained and that final web content continues to be accessible.
-Checks will also help identify where additional training may be required.
+* Document publishing process - incorporate accessibility checks as part of your web content publishing workflow, to ensure that good practice is maintained and that final web content continues to be accessible.

-* Procurement process

-  Ensure that suppliers are aware of your accessibility requirements by including criteria in any request for quotations.
-Including accessibility as an element of the supplier selection process will also help ensure that third-party deliverables meet your accessibility policy.
-Consider including successful completion of an independent accessibility evaluation as a requirement of final user acceptance testing.
+* Procurement process - ensure that suppliers are aware of your accessibility requirements by including criteria in any request for quotations and contracts, to help you meet your organizational goals.

+Depending on your organization there may be several other relevant procedures or policies to involve accessibility, such as equal employment policies, workspace accommodation, and customer care.

 {::nomarkdown}
 <% content_for :more_information do %>